vento007/tiny_db/README.md

 # Comparisons vs SharedPreferences, Isar, Hive, SQLite

-Wondering how tiny_db compares to other storage solutions?
+Wondering how Tiny DB compares to other storage solutions?

 We've created a detailed comparison with SharedPreferences, Isar, Hive, and SQLite to help you choose the right tool for your needs.

 **[Read the full comparison here](docs/comparison.md)**

-tiny_db positions itself as the "just right" option between simple key-value stores and full-featured databases - powerful enough for real applications but simple enough to learn in minutes.
+Tiny DB positions itself as the "just right" option between simple key-value stores and full-featured databases - powerful enough for real applications but simple enough to learn in minutes.